ScanMountGoat/Smush-Material-Research/Textures.md

 TODO: PBR lighting

 # Gao Bake Maps
 Baked ambient occlusion used for stage models.
-The default_White texture is often used instead.
+The default_White texture is often used.
+Despite storing ambient occlusion data, the maps are RGB.

 # Bake Lit Maps
 Baked stage lighting.
-Unlike Gao maps, these textures are often colored.
+These maps are more colorful than Gao maps.

 # Color Grading LUT
 TODO: Some form of 2D lut for stage lighting.
 Most of the lut textures look identical.